livechat/livechat-public-docs/site/content/how-to-monetize-apps/monetization.md

 ---
 weight: 10
 ---

-# How to monetize apps?
+## Introduction

 <!--Abstract, short intro -->
 Whether your app is already up and running or you're just starting off, the topic of **app monetization** will eventually cross your mind.
 If you don't know how to go about generating income from your apps, this is the place for you to start.

 <!-- Intro for newcomers -->
-## Introduction
+## If you're new to LiveChat

+Developers can extend LiveChat by building applications.
+Such apps may introduce new features or adjust the behavior of LiveChat products.
+The goal is to satisfy the specific business needs and use cases.

 If you're new to LiveChat, here's how things work in here.
 LiveChat can be extended with various applications built by developers.
 All of this is done to meet the specific business needs of those who use LiveChat.
 You, as a developer and app author, can sell it on our [Marketplace](https://www.livechatinc.com/marketplace/).

-If you'd like to know what types of applications can be built upon LiveChat Platform, check out the [Building LiveChat apps](/building-apps-for-livechat/) doc.
+Check out the [Building LiveChat apps](/building-apps-for-livechat/) doc to learn what types of applications can be built upon the LiveChat Platform.

 The place to start creating your apps with different building blocks is our [Developer Console](https://developers.livechatinc.com/console/).
 If your app is ready, you can continue with the monetization process.